hybridgroup/cylon-example-browserify/README.markdown

     $ ./bin/serve

-The server can also be run with `npm start`.
+The server can also be run with `make serve`.

 After this is started, you can visit `http://localhost:3000/` to see your Robot in action.